Meetings

 Same rule if the conversation has been about something personal, or about the team’s direction.
 The sentence is for tactical 1:1s, not every 1:1.

 For the full 1:1 structure that produces those eight seconds, see the Manager 1:1 agenda.
-For the weekly update that makes the rest of your week visible to your manager, see the status update template.
+For the weekly update that makes the rest of your week visible, see the Status update template.

 Filed under: Meetings , Managing Up